axibase/atsd-use-cases/workshop/WebGL.md

 gl.deleteShader(fragmentShader);
 ```

-### Buffer initialization
+### Buffer Initialization
-Passing data from to GPU costs a lot, so we need to pass as much data at once, as we can.
-We pass position and color info as plain typed array through the _buffer object_ `vbo`.
-To tell the GPU which attribute is located at buffer, we call `gl.vertexAttribPointer`, passing the attribute location index from program, count and type of attribute type vector (position is `vec2` and color is `vec3`), normalization flag, size of structure and field offset.
+Passing data to and from the GPU is expensive, so we need to pass as much data as we can in as few trips as possible.
+We pass position and color info as a plaintext array through the _buffer object_ `vbo`.
+To tell the GPU which attribute is located at buffer, we call `gl.vertexAttribPointer`, passing the attribute location index from program, count, and type of attribute type vector (position is `vec2` and color is `vec3`), normalization flag, size of structure and field offset.

 We are drawing a single triangle, so we don't need index buffer.